 urban studies; history of urban planning; United States history; cinema and visual culture; museums; public history

-Rebecca Amato is contributing author of the People's Guide to New York City, eds.
-Carolina Bank Munoz, Penny Lewis, and Emily Molina, which is forthcoming from University of California Press.
+Amato is contributing author to The People's Guide to New York City, edited by Carolina Bank Munoz, Penny Lewis, and Emily Molina (University of California Press, forthcoming).

 Amato will participate as a panelist for “Public History and Ethics,” at the World Conference for Public History which will be held in Berlin, Germany, from August 18-22, 2020.